 For decades, Dakota County resident surveys and additional public input have consistently prioritized natural resources and taking care of what we have, ahead of building more recreation amenities.
-Today, this is not happening, and budgets continue to prioritize new construction, such as:
+Contrary to this, planning and budgets continue to prioritize new construction, such as:

-- a \$3 million paved bike trail and "bridge to nowhere" constructed over McAndrews Blvd. near the MN Zoo; - a \$9 million four-mile paved bike trail constructed through Spring Lake Park Reserve, which included explosives along the ecologically sensitive river bluffs, removal of 200-ft. wide swaths of mature forest, and eminent domain proceedings; - approval of a controversial Lebanon Hills Master Plan, including a six-mile, end-to-end, paved bike trail through the park despite unprecedented public opposition; - underfunded maintenance for basic existing infrastructure, including long-established rutted natural trails and neglected trailside picnic shelters.
+- a \$3 million paved bike trail and "bridge to nowhere" constructed over McAndrews Blvd. near the MN Zoo; - a \$9 million four-mile paved bike trail constructed through Spring Lake Park Reserve, which included explosives along the ecologically sensitive river bluffs, removal of 200-ft. wide swaths of mature forest, and eminent domain proceedings; - approval of a controversial Lebanon Hills Master Plan, including a six-mile, end-to-end, paved bike trail through the park despite unprecedented public opposition; - underfunded maintenance for basic existing infrastructure, including long-established rutted natural trails, neglected trailside picnic shelters, and degraded woodlands and wetlands.